dashpole/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 * Replace existing logging, metrics, or the events API
 * Trace operations from all Kubernetes resource types in a generic manner (i.e. without manual instrumentation)
+* Change metrics or logging (e.g. to support trace-metric correlation)

 ## Proposal